Ultrafast Frustration-Breaking and Magnetophononic Driving of Singlet Excitations in a Quantum Magnet: Ultrafast Experiment

-For a quantitative analysis of the effect of the THz pulse on the atomic motions within the sample, we equate the polarization induced by the electric field with the modulation of the dipole moment, which peaks strongly when the pulse frequency is resonant with a phonon mode, denoted by $m$.
+Focusing now on the direct driving of coherent phonons, for a quantitative analysis of the effect of the THz pulse on the atomic motions within the sample, we equate the polarization induced by the electric field with the modulation of the dipole moment, which peaks strongly when the pulse frequency is resonant with a phonon mode, denoted by $m$.
 In this situation $P_m = n_d \delta_m \mu_m$, where $\mu_m$ is the net charge displacement due to mode $m$, $n_d$ is a dipole density, and $\delta_m$ is the maximum displacement coordinate of the phonon.
-In this way we deduce (Sec.~S1 of the SM \cite{sm}) maximum displacements up to $\delta_b = 0.17$ \AA~for the 4.60 THz mode [shown in Fig.~\ref{uqmf2}(d)], which is comparable to the value estimated in SrTiO$_3$ \cite{Kozina19}.
+In this way we deduce (App.~A) maximum displacements up to $\delta_b = 0.17$ \AA~for the 4.60 THz mode [shown in Fig.~\ref{uqmf2}(d)], which is comparable to the value estimated in SrTiO$_3$ \cite{Kozina19}.
 We stress that $\delta_m$ represents the maximum displacement of the most displaced O ion in the SrCu$_2$(BO$_3$)$_2$ structure due to phonon mode $m$, and that the corresponding displacements of the Cu ions are generally smaller (by a factor of 3-4 for the 4.60 THz mode), whence the system does not approach the Lindemann melting criterion.
 Because the temporal duration of the pump pulse is approximately 0.5 ps [Fig.~\ref{uqmf1}(b)], the amount of energy transferred presents little danger that the THz driving can increase the sample temperature significantly.